qlik-oss/core-website/docs/tutorials/hello-data.md

 ### What is happening

-In this example the load script is now replaced by a halyard.js table representation of the data which is used to load data into the Qlik Associative Engine as part of opening a session.
+In this example, the load script is now replaced by a halyard.js table representation of the data, which is used to load data into the Qlik Associative Engine as part of opening a session.
 Then, it uses enigma.js _mixin_ support to create a session object that holds the first 10 movie titles from the `movies.csv` dataset.
 The application then retrieves the movie titles from the dataset, prints the results, and closes the session, just as in the previous example.